 Use of some ski trails at Birch Hill now require an easily obtained permit from the US Army Garrison Alaska.

 Many of the ski trails at Birch Hill are on Fort Wainwright land, including Sunnyside, Cliffside, the Sonot Connector, White Bear (past the White Bear Access), and all the classical-only trails.
-If you like to ski any of those trails, please keep reading.
+If you like to ski any of those trails or use them in summer, please keep reading.

 Nothing else will change.
 The NSCF will still groom the trails.
 They will be open to civilians most of the time.
 Races will still be held on them.
 The biathlon arm of the NSCF will still get to use the biathlon range.